Phone Habits of a Cheating Husband: 14 Patterns to Watch

 - App Store or Google Play receipts sent to email

-- Credit card or bank statements showing charges from Match Group (owns Tinder, Hinge, Match.com), Bumble Inc., or generic "app purchase" descriptions
+- Credit card or bank statements showing charges from Match Group (which owns Tinder, Hinge, and Match.com), Bumble Inc., or generic "app purchase" descriptions

 - Phone bill line items showing premium text messages or calls to unfamiliar numbers

-- PayPal, Venmo, or Cash App transactions that don't match his explanations
+- PayPal, Venmo, or Cash App transactions that do not match his explanations

 A $14.99 monthly charge to "Match Group" or "Bumble Inc." on a shared credit card is a direct indicator of an active dating app subscription.
-Our dating app cheating statistics page shows how common this is — research indicates that 18% to 25% of Tinder users are already in committed relationships.
+Research indicates that 18% to 25% of Tinder users are already in committed relationships (GlobalWebIndex, 2024).
+Our dating app cheating statistics page shows how common this is.

 The shift to separate finances